You need your website to build and earn a reputation, trust and loyalty for your brand.

 Keep your focus and be realistic about Social Media for Small Business

 What does Social Media for Small Business accomplish?
 It helps you:

 - Create a platform to communicate with clients

-So adjust your expectations because although social media allows you to do these things, it is not the answer to all of your business problems.
+So adjust your expectations because although social media allows you to do these things, it is not the answer to all of your small business problems.
 Be realistic about your social media strategy.

 A Word About Branding

 - Pick a logo that makes your brand distinctive